 Open space is a major element in creating character and liveability in residential areas.
 Surrounding single-family homes provide open space in their front and rear yards.
 New development at a higher density will likely provide open space in the form of large communal spaces or private patios and balconies.
+The adjacent B.C.
+Parkway is a major recreational amenity.
+There is an opportunity for new development to provide a link to this amenity.

-New development should provide a variety of open spaces which are useable, easily supervised, compatible with the characteristic open space of the neighbourhood and buffered from ALRT and traffic noise.
+New development should provide a variety of open spaces which are useable, easily supervised, compatible with the characteristic open space of the neighbourhood and buffered from ALRT and traffic impacts.